JohnReid/pyseqan/docs/source/indexes.rst

 Iterators
 ---------

-Once we have the index we can find substrings in the string set using a top down iterator.
+Once we have the index we can find substrings in the string set using a top-down iterator.

 ..  doctest::